-Selling, general and administrative expenses as a percentage of net revenues increased to 17.8% in 2017 compared to 17.3% in 2016.
-The increase in selling, general and administrative expenses as a percentage of net revenues is primarily due to current year acquisitions offset by LaunchPad savings.
-Bad debt expense as a percentage of net revenues for LCD was 4.4% for that segment during 2017 as compared to 4.3% in 2016.
+Selling, general and administrative expenses as a percentage of revenues increased to 14.5% in 2017 compared to 14.1% in 2016.
+The increase in selling, general and administrative expenses as a percentage of revenues is primarily due to current year acquisitions offset by LaunchPad savings.
 The increase in selling, general and administrative expenses in 2017 was impacted by a net increase of 0.1% due to currency fluctuations.

-The Company incurred legal and other costs of \$49.7 primarily relating to the acquisition of Chiltern.
-The Company also recorded \$25.6 in consulting and other expenses relating to Covance and Chiltern integration initiatives.
-In addition, the Company incurred \$4.4 in consulting expenses relating to fees incurred as part of its integration and management transition costs.
+During 2017, the Company incurred legal and other costs of \$43.9 primarily relating to the acquisition of Chiltern.
+The Company also recorded \$23.3 in consulting and other expenses relating to Covance and Chiltern integration initiatives, along with \$0.9 in short-term equity retention arrangements relating to the acquisition of Covance.
+In addition, the Company incurred \$11.7 of non-capitalized cost associated with a major system as part of its LaunchPad business process improvement initiative.
 The Company also recognized asset impairment losses of \$20.9 related to the termination of software development projects within the CDD segment and the forgiveness of certain indebtedness for LCD customers in areas heavily impacted by hurricanes during the third quarter.
-Excluding these charges, selling, general and administrative expenses as a percentage of net revenues were 16.8% for the year ended December 31, 2017.
+Excluding these charges, selling, general and administrative expenses as a percentage of revenues were 13.6% for the year ended December 31, 2017.